tkchafin/resistnet/README.md

 #### Input files <a name="rscape_input"></a>

-For convienience, the inputs for ResistNet follow the formats of the files output by FitDistNet and FormatNet (not complete yet).
+For convienience, the inputs for ResistNet follow the formats of the files output by DistNet and FormatNet (not complete yet).

 #### Outputs <a name="rscape_output"></a>

 After parsing all of the inputs, ResistNet will randomly generate a population of 'individuals' (=model parameterizations), which is by default 15X the number of parameter, up to a maximum size specified by <-P,--maxPop>.
 Alternatively, you can specify a fixed size with <-s,--size>.
 Each 'generation', individuals will be selected using the desired fitness function (specified with <-f,--fit>; e.g. -f AIC to use AIC), and the maximum, minimum, meand, and standard deviation of population fitness values will be output to the terminal (stdout):
 ```
 Reading network from:  ../out3.network
-Reading FitDistNet results from: ../out3.streamTree.txt
+Reading DistNet results from: ../out3.streamTree.txt
 Initializing genetic algorithm parameters...

 Establishing a population of size: 50